-UBS Will Pay $511 Million to End Credit Suisse US Tax Probe
+UBS will pay $511 million to end Credit Suisse US tax probe

 UBS said in its first-quarter report that it had a provision for potential costs tied to Credit Suisse’s compliance with the 2014 plea deal.
 It didn’t disclose an amount.

-A Bloomberg Intelligence analysis earlier this month estimated that more than a quarter of the group’s legal reserves of $3.85 billion at the end of March were for various Credit Suisse cases in the US.
+A Bloomberg Intelligence analysis estimated that more than a quarter of the group’s legal reserves of $3.85 billion at the end of March were for Credit Suisse cases in the US.
 UBS also had $2 billion in contingent liabilities relating to litigation, regulatory and similar matters for the Credit Suisse purchase.

 The settlement comes amid fresh scrutiny of Credit Suisse’s history of handling Nazi-linked accounts.
 In December, the bank reinstated Neil Barofsky as an independent ombudsman to oversee its review of those accounts.
-The decision was announced by the US Senate Budget Committee, which has been probing Credit Suisse’s internal investigation.
+The decision was announced by the US Senate Budget Committee, which is probing Credit Suisse’s internal investigation.

 “A clear-eyed and historically complete evaluation of Credit Suisse’s servicing of Nazi-linked accounts demands painful facts to be met head on, not swept aside,” Senator Chuck Grassley of Iowa and Senator Sheldon Whitehouse of Rhode Island said in a statement at the time.